Aetherinox/csf-firewall/docs/docs/about/csf.md

 ---
-title: About ConfigServer Firewall Suite
+title: About ConfigServer Firewall & Security Suite
 tags:
   - info
 ---

-# About ConfigServer Firewall & Security
+# About ConfigServer Security & Firewall

-**ConfigServer Firewall & Security** (_CSF_) is a comprehensive security suite for Linux servers, first released in 2005.
+**ConfigServer Security & Firewall** (_CSF_) is a comprehensive security suite for Linux servers, first released in 2005.
 At its core, CSF is a **Stateful Packet Inspection** (_SPI_) firewall and intrusion detection system that works as a front-end to iptables or nftables, the standard Linux firewall frameworks.

 <br />